What Is Spatial Computing?

 Placeholder

-Spatial computing prototyper: Collaborates with artists and engineers to create new user experiences, drawing upon skills in Python, C++, VR/AR, game design, 3D design, and a relevant degree.
+As a spatial computing prototyper, you will collaborate with artists and engineers to create new user experiences, drawing upon skills in Python, C++, VR/AR, game design, 3D design, and a relevant degree.
+In this role, you will experiment with spatial computing to design experiences for users to interact with.

-Spatial computing developer: Develops spatial computing applications, drawing upon skills in C++ and other programming languages.
+As a spatial information technology specialist, you will develop spatial computing applications, drawing upon skills in C++ and other programming languages.
+You can also specialize in geospatial technology or research.

 To land a job in spatial computing, you may need specific credentials or education that demonstrate your expertise in this field.
 Universities are beginning to offer degrees in spatial computing, spatial data science, and spatial information science, as well as spatial computing coursework as part of degree programs in broader subject areas.
 Depending on your goals, you can also consider getting a degree in one of these areas: